percona/pmm-doc/docs/setting-up/server/helm.md

 ### Upgrades

-Percona will release a new chart updating its containers if a new version of the main container, significant changes, or critical vulnerabilities exist.
+Percona will release a new chart updating its containers if a new version of the main container is available, there are any significant changes, or critical vulnerabilities exist.

-By default UI update feature is disabled abd should stay that way, please don't modify that parameter or/and add it if modifying custom `values.yaml` file:
+By default UI update feature is disabled and should not be enabled.
+Do not modify that parameter or add it while modifying the custom `values.yaml` file:

 ```yaml
 pmmEnv:
   DISABLE_UPDATES: "1"
 ```

-Before update it is recommended to pre-pull image on the node where PMM is running as PMM images could be large and could take some time to download.
+Before updating the helm chart,  it is recommended to pre-pull the image on the node where PMM is running, as the PMM images could be large and could take time to download.

 PMM updates should happen in a standard way: